Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 Write the PE depalletizing algorithm to the algorithm module via the platform's firmware upgrade feature.
 (Note: This feature is currently under development; in the current version, algorithm deployment must be completed in advance by the R&D team.)
 The algorithm module will automatically restart after the firmware update is complete.

 ### Step 4: Connect to the Device
 After the device restarts, return to the [Device Connection] interface.
 Click the [Discover centers] button to refresh the LAN connection as shown in green box.
 Select the center which your wanted camera is connected to from the device list as shown in red box, click it, and camera options connected to that center will display on the left of the screen as shown in blue box.
-Click on the virtual camera option and establish the connection.
+Click on the virtual camera option and click the camera you want to establish connection with.
+Then click [Connect to Center] button.

 <p align= “center”>
 <img alt="PixPin_2026-06-04_05-40-02" src="https://github.com/user-attachments/assets/2c2e76f1-2433-4b01-bcfb-1413211e26d0" />